lxwalko/2025_Summer_GAP/DOC.md

 in this repo are collected in one place so only one file needs to be read.
 No methods are defined here.

 ## utilities.gap

+`utilities.gap` begins with the definitions of some commonly used constants and operators, such as the Paulis.

+`BlanksString( n )`:
+    Input: n is a positive integer
+    Output: A list with length n, each element is the space character, `" "`